raspberrypilearning/active-assistant/en/step_4.md

 ### End screen

-The final part of your assistant is to create an **end screen**.
+The final step is to create an **end screen**.
 This might be the score or count you kept, or a inspirational message to make your user feel good about their activity.

 --- task ---

-Add some code below the `set started to`{:class='microbitvariables'} `false`{:class='microbitlogic'} block that uses the LEDs to create your end screen.
+Add some code that uses the LEDs to create your end screen.
+Place it below the `set started to`{:class='microbitvariables'} `false`{:class='microbitlogic'} block.

 [[[microbit-icons]]]